dakanji/RefindPlus/BUILDING.md

 NB: RefindPlus instances built using this Docker image may not be consistent with builds done by following the recommended steps outlined under `Building on MacOS` below.

 ## Building on MacOS
-These are step-by-step instructions for setting up a bespoke Tianocore EDK II build environment and building the RefindPlus boot manager on MacOS.
+These are step-by-step instructions for setting up a bespoke TianoCore EDK II build environment and building the RefindPlus boot manager on MacOS.

 ### Activate MacOS Development Tools